Good training planning

 • provision of supervision and monitoring of a trainee’s educational experience

-• regular training planning reviews.
+• regular training planning reviews

 OneFile, the online e-portfolio, provides a means whereby training plans can be recorded and signed off.
+In addition, OneFile allows training meetings to be logged and actions to be recorded for both Supervisor and HSST records.